Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 <Initiatives of climate change issues >

-We publish information regarding each year’s activities in the Integrated Report and Sustainability Databook.
+We publish information regarding long-term target, each year’s activities in our website, the Integrated Report and Sustainability Databook.

 Our Integrated Reports are available on our websites: